 Sentiment in international financial markets had been volatile in the period since the Council's previous interest rate decision.
-The main factors influencing investors' appetite for risk had been expectations about the monetary policy of the world's leading central banks and uncertainties related to international trade policies, the debate of Italy's government budget and the Brexit agreement.
-Amid increased volatility, oil prices had fallen since the Council's previous interest rate decision.
-The current international environment continued to suggest a more cautious approach.
-The Monetary Council assessed these developments in light of their relevance to persistent inflationary trends.
+The main factors influencing investors' appetite for risk had been uncertainties related to international trade policies, the debate over Italy's government budget and the Brexit agreement.
+In addition to the above factors, the government shutdowns in the US and weaker-than-expected Chinese macroeconomic data had led to a recent deterioration in the outlook for world economic growth.
+Due to the weakening outlook for global, and particularly euro areaactivity, leading central banks had taken a more cautious approach.
+Market expectations about the timing of interest rate increases by the world's leading central banks had shifted to an ever later date; therefore, loose monetary conditions might remain for a longer period of time than earlier expected.
+Amid increased volatility, oil prices had risen overall since the Council's previous interest rate decision.
+The current international environment continued to suggest a more cautious approach, as the sustained deterioration in the global activity might pose a downside risk to the external inflationary environment.
+The Monetary Council assessed these developments in light of their relevance to persistent domestic inflationary trends.